February 24, 2026

 Should I rent or buy a photo booth?

-Rent if you host 1–8 events per year or want to test before committing.
-Buy if you're hosting 10+ events annually, building a rental business, or need a permanent installation.
-With Movebooth's Classic Kiosk at $2,499 and Lite software (~$42/month billed annually), the hardware pays for itself at roughly 9 events in year one—and at just 3 events per year in subsequent years once hardware is paid off.
+Rent if you host 1–3 events per year or want to test before committing.
+Buy if you're hosting 4+ events annually on a 3-year horizon, building a rental business, or need a permanent installation.
+With Movebooth's Classic Kiosk at $2,499 and Lite software ($499.99/year billed annually), the hardware pays for itself at roughly 8 events in year one—and at about 2 events per year in subsequent years once hardware is paid off.

 How much does it cost to rent a Movebooth photo booth?